 - Veggies and fruits that we grow in the garden

 - Things we don’t eat.
-You might laugh, but there’s no reason to buy 50 lbs of dried chickpeas if not a soul in the house will touch them.
+You laugh, but there’s no reason to buy 50 lbs of dried lentils if not a soul in the house will touch them.